 The Best Zesty Italian Pasta Salad Recipe (With Video)

-It’s a popular salad during the summer and it’s very versatile because there’s so many different vegetables you can use.
+It’s a popular salad during the summer, and it’s very versatile because there are so many different vegetables you can use.
 Ima talk about the ingredients I like to use and give you some options on how to make it.

 There are so many things I love about this salad, so many that I don’t even know where to start.
 So, let me simplify the many things I love about myself with this list below.

-• The color: I love the color of this salad.
+• The color: I love the vibrant color of this Italian Pasta Salad.
 It reminds me of spring and really brightens and beautifies a table of food.
-So if you’re superficial like me and dont just like good food but beautiful food, this is the salad for you.
+So if you’re superficial like me and don’t just like good food but beautiful food, this is the salad for you.
 Lol!

-• The dressing: Italian dressing is a fan favorite.
-I dont know too many who have a problem with italian dressing.
-I cant say the same about mayo or other dressings we put in salads.
+• The dressing: Zesty Italian dressing is a fan favorite.
+I don’t know too many who have a problem with Italian dressing.
+I can’t say the same about mayo or other dressings we put in salads.

 • Weight loss friendly: This is definitely a low-calorie salad, especially in comparison to tuna macaroni and salads with fatty condiments like mayo.
 So while you will get some carbs from the pasta, it’s a pretty healthy dish overall.